giaco6/polysource/README.md

 ## Known limitations

 - Roblox types and members leak into autocomplete.
-Because the sourcemap only works when the platform is set to Roblox, luau-lsp loads Roblox's types alongside Polytoria's:
+Because the sourcemap only works when the platform is set to `roblox`, luau-lsp loads Roblox's types alongside Polytoria's:

   - A `Part` shows Roblox members like `:FindFirstChild()` next to Polytoria's own.
   - Roblox-only types (e.g. `Frame`, `RemoteEvent`) show up in completions even though they don't exist in Polytoria.

-  Fixing this requires luau-lsp supporting sourcemaps off the Roblox platform.
+  Fixing this requires luau-lsp supporting sourcemaps off the `roblox` platform.

 - `:FindChild()` and similar methods are not autocompleted.
 Only dot and bracket indexing are.
 Autocompleting method calls like `world:FindChild("...")` would require hardcoding knowledge of the method into the language server.